fstiffo/scale-rust/README.md

 # scale-rust

-A simple app to keep the stairs cleaning service accounting for a condominum.
+A simple app to keep the stairs cleaning service accounting for a condominium.